roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Use a node pool to upgrade the NVIDIA driver for a node.md

 ---
-keyword: Upgrade the NVIDIA driver
+keyword: upgrade the NVIDIA driver for a node
 ---

 # Use a node pool to upgrade the NVIDIA driver for a node

-If your CUDA Toolkit requires a higher version of the NVIDIA driver, you must upgrade the NVIDIA driver.
-To upgrade the NVIDIA driver for a node, you can remove the node from the cluster and add the node back to the cluster.
+If your CUDA Toolkit requires a later version of the NVIDIA driver, you must upgrade the NVIDIA driver.
+To upgrade the NVIDIA driver for a node, you can remove the node from its cluster and add the node back to the cluster.
 When the node is added to the cluster, the operating system of the node is reinstalled.
 This allows you to install a specific version of the NVIDIA driver.
 This topic describes how to use a node pool to upgrade the NVIDIA driver for a node.

-Container Service for Kubernetes \(ACK\) does not allow you to upgrade the NVIDIA driver for a node without removing the node from the cluster.
-Your existing node pool may contain different nodes.
+Container Service for Kubernetes \(ACK\) does not allow you to upgrade the NVIDIA driver for a node without removing the node from its cluster.
+The node pool to which the node belongs may contain different nodes.
 Therefore, you cannot upgrade the NVIDIA driver for the entire node pool.

-## Benefits
+## Benefits of using a node pool to upgrade the NVIDIA driver for a node

 This solution allows you to manage the NVIDIA drivers of different nodes in batches.
 The following two scenarios are covered:

 -   You manage cluster nodes in two groups: A and B. You want to upgrade the NVIDIA driver of Group A to version 418.181.07 and the NVIDIA driver of Group B to version 450.102.0.
 In this case, you can add nodes in Group A to Node Pool A and nodes in Group B to Node Pool B.
 -   Node Pool A consists of all nodes whose NVIDIA drivers are to be upgraded to version 418.181.07.
 If you want to schedule a task to a node that runs the NVIDIA driver of version 418.181.07, you need only to specify the **selector** of the task to the label of Node Pool A.

+## Step 1: Determine the NVIDIA driver version

 **Note:**

--   To upgrade the NVIDIA driver for a node, you must remove the node from the cluster and add the node back to the cluster.
+-   To upgrade the NVIDIA driver for a node, you must remove the node from its cluster and add the node back to the cluster.
 When the node is added to the cluster, the operating system of the node is reinstalled and the NVIDIA driver of the specified version is installed.
 Before you perform the upgrade, make sure that no task is running on the node and critical data is backed up.
--   To lower security risks, we recommend that you first upgrade the NVIDIA driver for one node.
+-   To lower risk of failures, we recommend that you first upgrade the NVIDIA driver for one node.
 If no error occurs during this process, you can then perform the upgrade on multiple nodes.

-## Step 1: Determine the NVIDIA driver version

 You must consider which CUDA Toolkit versions are compatible with the NVIDIA driver version that you want to use.
 The following figure displays a list of CUDA Toolkit versions and the compatible NVIDIA driver versions.